 - Start by looking at different listing sites to find available properties in your area.

 - Explore the neighborhood and establish whether it is right for you.

 - Narrow down your choices based on neighborhood, price, and features you want.

-Apartment duplexes are a great choice for many people, while others may prefer apartments complexes that offer townhomes for rent or an apartment complex that offers private entrances to mitigate some of the potential considerations in a duplex.
+Apartment duplexes are a great choice for many people, while others may prefer apartment complexes that offer townhomes for rent or an apartment complex that offers private entrances to mitigate some of the potential downsides in a duplex.
 Take the time to consider your own situation.